tomKPZ/pykak/README.md

 # Pykak
 Pykak allows plugin authors to script Kakoune with python.

-The implementation uses IPC rather than forking new processes.
+Kakscript is not indended to be a general purpose language.
+If constructs like `if` or `for` are needed, a `%sh{}` expansion must be used.
+However, this has 2 major drawbacks:
+- starting a shell process is expensive
+- shell is not an appropriate language for many tasks The second drawback may be fixed by forking another process like python, but this makes the first drawback much worse.
+Pykak aims to solve both of these issues by using IPC instead of forking new processes.

+On a Ryzen 5950x, an empty `%sh{}` call takes 1.75ms and an empty `python %{}` call takes 0.129ms (averaged over 10,000 runs) for a 13.5x speedup.

 ### Goals
 - Ease of use